-Welcome to our BYOD ‘iPad’ Program – Years 4 – 6
+Welcome to our BYOD ‘iPad’ Program for Years 4 to 6

 In early 2013, St Francis Xavier’s School embraced a 1:1 technology model which began with the introduction of an iPad into the Year 4 booklist.
 The purpose of this program is to encourage a community of lifelong learners, to better support our student’s learning journey and to provide additional ways to support development each child’s God-given gifts through a learning that is deeply engaged whilst at the same time promoting their strengths, interests and talents, identifying and improving areas of weaknesses and facilitates opportunities to realise talents and strengthen their connections.